adefelicibus/koala-server/README.md

 # koala-server
-Koala - An web-based platform for protein structure prediction and analysis
+Koala - A web-based platform for protein structure prediction and analysis.

+Version 0.3